hamsheed-salamut/checkout.com-paymentgateway-api/README.md

 ***
 ## Introduction ##
 This is an ASP.NET Core Application that allows a merchant to process a payment through a secure payment gateway.
-The payment gateway communicates with an issuing bank (simulator) to perform payment transactions. required.
+The payment gateway communicates with an issuing bank (simulator) to perform payment transactions requested by the client.

 ## Application Architecture ##
 The diagram illustrates the flow of the application as follows: